Python Primer

 Python Functions

-A function is a block of code which only runs when it is called.
+A function is a block of code that runs when called.

 starts with def